seidels/TiDeTree-Tutorial/README.md

 Additionally, we place a Uniform prior over [0, 1] on the relative death rate or cell turnover (death rate / birth rate), stating that we expect the birth rate to be larger than the death rate.
+This should be the default prior, so we don't need to do anything ([Figure 13]()).

 <figure>
     <!--a id="fig:download"></a-->